mattwigway/Online-Contact/README.md

 For instance, if the wordmaster thought of the word 'noctilucent,' she would divulge to the players the first letter n.
-Then, player 1 might think of the word 'nupitals' and say 'Wedding.'
-If player 2 figured this out and said 'contact 10...1 nupitals!,' the wordmaster must divulge the next letter (o).
+Then, player 1 might think of the word 'nuptials' and say 'Wedding.'
+If player 2 figured this out and said 'contact 10...1 nuptials!,' the wordmaster must divulge the next letter (o).
 Now, all clue words must start with 'no,' and so on.